 In Switzerland, pregnant women have a great deal of choice both for prenatal care and later when giving birth due to the high quality of the Swiss healthcare system.
-Women can choose to use midwives, obstetricians or GPs for pre-natal checks and basic health insurance facilitates the choice of having a baby at home, in hospital or in a birth house.
-International health insurer Bupa Global outlines the choices expats in Switzerland have when having a baby from prenatal care until post-pregnancy care.
+Women can choose to use midwives, obstetricians or GPs for pre-natal checks and basic Swiss health insurance allows the choice of having a baby at home, in hospital or in a birth house.
+International health insurer Bupa Global outlines the options expats in Switzerland have when having a baby from prenatal care until post-pregnancy care.

 Prenatal care in Switzerland

-The first thing to do is to confirm that you are pregnant, which you can either do at home with a test from the pharmacy or with a doctor at your local clinic or alternatively at the Family Planning centre in your area.
+To confirm you are pregnant, you can do a home test from the pharmacy or visit a doctor at your local clinic or alternatively at the family planning centre in your area.

 Prenatal courses are offered around Switzerland that help familiarise you with Swiss approach and healthcare options for pregnancy, childbirth and postpartum.
 While most courses require a fee, they help guide new soon-to-be parents through the ins and outs of pregnancy and also offer some classes in English, and sometimes part of the fee may be covered by your Swiss health insurance (although check first with your health insurer).